spectrocloud/librarium/content/docs/06-integrations/00-kubernetes-dashboard.md

 # Troubleshooting

-- If the Kubernetes Dashboard is not accessible, check the Dashboard pod for errors and ensure the Dashboard service is in the **Running** state.
+- If the Kubernetes Dashboard is not accessible, check the dashboard pod for errors and ensure the dashboard service is in the **Running** state.

 - When the namespace is customized while deploying the Kubernetes Dashboard, replace the namespace values in the commands shown above.